 Spherical harmonic decomposition accounts for inclination and produces 2D maps.
-Using BIC we constrained number of $l$-degrees to 4, that is 25 Y$_{lm}$ harmonics in total.
-We provided 2 sets of priors on coefficients: flat with uniform variance, and a spot-band structure.
-The resulting maps can be seen in Fig.~\ref{fig:odd_modes+maps}c.1 and c.2.
-The asymmetric checker-board pattern is the most favourable for flat priors.
+Using BIC, we constrained the number of $l$-degrees to four, that is, 25 Y$_{lm}$ harmonics in total.
+We provided two sets of priors on coefficients: flat with uniform variance, and a spot-band structure.
+The resulting maps can be seen in Figure~\ref{fig:odd_modes+maps}c.1 and c.2.
+The asymmetric checkerboard pattern is the most favorable for flat priors.
 A more plausible map is obtained with a spot-band prior.
 The fact that these maps produce identical lightcurves is a testament to the extreme mapping degeneracy \citep{cowan2013light}.